nomppy/nomppy.github.io/content/posts/lisp.md

 I don't think you can really grow to like something.
 See it in a different light and thus value it, sure, but then you're liking it for a different reason.
 For instance, A CS student who hates coding is probably not going to enjoy it years down the line, but they might like the organizational aspect of project management.
-In the same vein, if I ever started liking finance and economics, it would not be because I want to be as rich as possible, but because it's a big, complicated game, and I like playing games.
+In the same vein, if I ever started liking finance and economics, it would not be because I want to be as rich as possible, but because I'd see it as some sort of big, complicated game, and I like playing games.